California Preservation Awards Sponsorship

 Notably, important character-defining features were maintained throughout, such as the large open spaces, sawtooth clerestories, and exposed structural elements.

-Among a number of regional adaptations of packing houses, this project is not only large but retains a very high level of integrity and even includes the connection to the citrus industry as the iconic “Sunkist” logo was returned to the roofline.
+Among a number of regional adaptations of packing houses, this project is not only large but retains a very high level of integrity and even includes the connection to the citrus industry as the iconic “Sunkist” logo was returned to the roofline.

 About CPF and the Awards

-The California Preservation Foundation (CPF), a 501c3 nonprofit, was incorporated in 1978.
+Founded in 1978, the California Preservation Foundation (CPF) is California’s statewide nonprofit organization dedicated to the protection of historic places and cultural heritage.
+Through education, advocacy, and community-centered programs, CPF supports the people, projects, and policies that keep California’s historic resources vital and valued.
 We now support a national network of more than 36,000 members and supporters.
 Click here to learn how you can become a member.